cj8scrambler/datalogging/tiltPiRelay/README.md

 CFLAGS="-fcommon"  pip3 install RPi.GPIO
 ```

+### BLE Support
+To receive Tilt hydrometer data, you'll need a BLE capable bluetooth controller.
+The Tilt hydrometer sends data in repeated BLE advertisements.
+However the Linux kernel and BlueZ stack filter out duplicate BLE advertisements.
+As of January 2023, this is [changing](https://github.com/hbldh/bleak/issues/1065#issuecomment-1268947370), but for now, hcidump is used to avoid the problem.
+This requires [special configuration](https://github.com/adafruit/Adafruit_Blinka_bleio#support-for-duplicate-advertisement-scanning-on-linux) so that a regular user can run hcidump.

 ### Load w1 busses
 The 5 W1 busses need to be started in order so that the script knows which bus is which temp sensor:
 ```